unswexplains/unswexplains.github.io/b4cd100af797/content.md

 By not drawing this conclusion, in the earthquake case, you're acknowledging that the reasoning is fallacious - that there can be cases in which A happened (you peeled an apple), then B happened (the earthquake occurred), but A did not cause B.

-So why are we ever tempted to reason this way, if we're aware that it's fallacious?
+Why are we ever tempted to reason this way, if we're aware that it's fallacious?
 It's because of our eagerness to find causal explanations.
-If we can see a plausible causal mechanism, especially one we would like to be true, we tend to drop our logical guards and jump to that conclusion.
+If we can see a plausible causal mechanism, especially one we'd like to be true, we tend to drop our logical guards and jump to that conclusion.

 We should never reason this way.
 If we observe that A happened, then B happened, we should never thus conclude that A caused B. We can raise the question of whether A caused B - that's fine.
 But we can't simply conclude that A caused B. To properly draw that conclusion, we need better grounds.

 What better grounds are there?
 How do we properly draw a causal conclusion?
 It's difficult.
 We must be able to rule out other possible explanations.
 That requires knowing what would have happened if A hadn't have occurred, and everything else was the same.
-What would have happened if you'd used the usual fertiliser, and everything else was the same about your garden?
+What would have happened if you'd used the usual fertiliser, and everything else about your garden was the same?
 Would your vegetables have been worse?
 The same?
 Better?
 In practice, that's difficult to know, if not impossible.
 We have to approximate it by doing a controlled experiment.
 They're difficult to do, and need special training.

 The point is, if you notice that A happened, then B happened, don't automatically conclude that A caused B. It's okay to raise the question of whether it did, but you can't know the answer unless you do a controlled experiment.